PIYuusHYADAV/CodeReviewAI/README.md

 **Why Gemini for aggregation?**
 Multiple agents often flag the same issue from different angles.
 Gemini's stronger reasoning capability handles deduplication and synthesis better than a programmatic merge, and produces more coherent summaries.

+**Why Vercel + Upstash + Render instead of one host?**
+Each service has a fundamentally different runtime profile: the web service is bursty request/response traffic (Vercel's specialty), Redis needs to be reachable from a serverless function without connection-pool headaches (Upstash's HTTP-based Redis solves this), and the worker needs to run continuously for 10-30s LLM calls (which serverless functions aren't built for, but Render is).
+Matching each service to the platform built for its workload beats forcing everything onto one server.

 **Idempotency via jobId**
 `jobId = repo:prNumber:commitSha` — BullMQ skips a job if the same ID already exists.
 Prevents double-reviews when GitHub retries webhooks.